 The Compensation Committee makes all decisions regarding the compensation of executive officers, including cash-based and equity-based incentive compensation programs.
 The Compensation Committee reviews the performance of the Chief Executive Officer.
 The Compensation Committee and the Chief Executive Officer annually review the performance of the other executive officers.
-The conclusions reached and recommendations based on these reviews, including with respect to bonuses and annual award amounts, are presented to the Compensation Committee, which can exercise its discretion in modifying any recommended bonuses or awards.
+The conclusions reached and recommendations based on these reviews, including with respect to bonuses and annual award amounts, are presented by the Chief Executive Officer to the Compensation Committee, which can exercise its discretion in modifying any recommended bonuses or awards.